 b.
 The student's current transcript must reflect both of the following:

-A minimum cumulative GPA of 2.5 in all non-music courses (2.6 for students entering Fall 2003 and after).
+• A minimum cumulative GPA of 2.75 in all non-music courses.

 c.
 The student must make written application for re-admission to the Director of Music Education in the form of a letter, addressing the reasons for the request and the strategies planned for the successful completion of the degree program.
 A meeting will then be scheduled with the student and the music education advisory committee.
 The committee will review all materials, interview the student, and make a recommendation to the Dean as to re-admittance to the degree program.